 - Documents must be printed on one-sided paper; double-sided paper are not acceptable;

-- A valid government-issued ID that includes your signature and was issued within the past 5 years.
-A driver’s license, passport, DNI or cédula de identidad are acceptable; a student ID is not;
+- A valid government-issued ID that includes your signature.
+U.S. driver’s license, passport or DNI are acceptable; a student ID is not acceptable;

 - FOR CORPORATIONS TO INCLUDE LIMITED LIABILITY CORPORATIONS (LLC): If you are notarizing a document as a corporate representative (member of a corporation), bring evidence of your status in the corporation.
 This can include—official business documents with your title on corporate letterhead, business cards with your corporate status, legal papers, articles of incorporation, partnership agreements, letters of guardianship or administration, state business registration.

 The following documents can be notarized at the U.S. Embassy by appointment: